 In 2017, Emily, Julie Edsforth, and third partner, Mary Ellen Cunningham, decided to enhance and expand their executive search capacity by forming Clover Search Works.
 Recognizing that a leadership transition is a moment in the life of a nonprofit when skilled facilitation can have a big impact and that there seemed to be a dearth of search firms focused only on nonprofits, she helped found Clover in order to serve more organizations at that critical and exciting juncture.
 Clover works with progressive organizations of all shapes and sizes, helping them to find new executive directors, development directors, program directors, and other key staff roles.
 Emily feels incredibly lucky to work every day with people and organizations who are committed to making positive change, and she is continually inspired by seeing the real impact of all their hard work in our communities.

-Originally from Massachusetts, Emily graduated from Harvard University and received a Master in Public Health in Maternal and Child Health from the University of Washington.
-She also holds a Certificate in Human Services Management from the UW School of Social Work.
+Originally from Massachusetts, Emily graduated from Harvard College.
+She holds a Master of Public Health in Maternal and Child Health, and a Certificate in Human Services Management, both from the University of Washington.